Fungal infections are often classified as either

 Fungal infections can be

-Local fungal infections typically involve the skin (see Overview of Dermatophytoses), mouth (causing stomatitis), and/or vagina (causing candidal vaginitis) and may occur in normal or immunocompromised hosts.
+Local fungal infections typically involve the skin (see Fungal Skin Infections), mouth (causing stomatitis), and/or vagina (causing candidal vaginitis) and may occur in normal or immunocompromised hosts.

 Many fungi are opportunists and are usually not pathogenic except in an immunocompromised host.
 Causes of immunocompromise include AIDS, azotemia, diabetes mellitus, lymphoma, leukemia, other hematologic cancers, burns, and therapy with corticosteroids, immunosuppressants, or antimetabolites.
-Patients who spend more than several days in an ICU can become compromised because of medical procedures, underlying disorders, and/or undernutrition.
+Patients who spend more than several days in an intensive care unit can become compromised because of medical procedures, underlying disorders, and/or undernutrition.

 Typical opportunistic systemic fungal infections (mycoses) include

 Systemic mycoses affecting severely immunocompromised patients often manifest acutely with rapidly progressive pneumonia, fungemia, or manifestations of extrapulmonary dissemination.

 Primary fungal infections usually result from inhalation of fungal spores, which can cause a localized pneumonia as the primary manifestation of infection.

 In immunocompetent patients, systemic mycoses typically have a chronic course; disseminated mycoses with pneumonia and septicemia are rare and, if lung lesions develop, usually progress slowly.
 Months may elapse before medical attention is sought or a diagnosis is made.
 Symptoms are rarely intense in such chronic mycoses, but fever, chills, night sweats, anorexia, weight loss, malaise, and depression may occur.
 Various organs may be infected, causing symptoms and dysfunction.